 Throughout the ages thoughtful individuals have also engaged in the continuous intellectual human endeavor to discover the true and ultimate nature of the human mind and its consciousness.
-From the mythologically-based speculations of antiquity to the empirically-based scientific disciplines of modern times--- the philosophy of mind and consciousness; the physics of mind and consciousness; the physiology of mind and consciousness; the sociology of mind and consciousness; the sociolog
+From the mythologically-based speculations of antiquity to the empirically-based scientific disciplines of modern times--- the philosophy of mind and consciousness; the physics of mind and consciousness; the physiology of mind and consciousness; the psychology of mind and consciousness; and, the sociology of mind and consciousness have been considered by many diverse scholars.